 Employer Safety Guidelines

 The following standards are presented to help employers understand the practices expected of them as sponsors of student job shadow experiences in the Kent ISD Groundhog Shadow program.
 While these standards seem to be self-evident, it is important to list them.
-Students and parents will also be made aware of these guidelines before the program begins.

 Sponsors should instruct their employees or volunteers to not:

 - Have any inappropriate contact with any student met through their job shadowing, including those students 18 years of age or older.